 - When the construction crew at the laundromat get into an argument that turns into a fight, Mike and Werner break it up, and Mike starts yelling at them in German.
 To all appearances, Mike didn't speak the language before this job, and simply picked it up over the last few months (despite every member of the crew speaking perfect English).

 - When Hector knocks over his water cup, Dr. Bruckner dismisses it as a simple muscle spasm.
 When she shows the tape of the session to Gus, he immediately realizes that Hector did it on purpose to make his nurse bend over, deduces that Hector's mind is back to normal, and changes his plan to keep Hector conscious but paralyzed for the rest of his life.
-All of this from spilled cup.
-Granted that Gus knows Hector pretty well, but Dr. Bruckner is a world-class neurologist, and she assigned it no significance.
+All of this from a spilled cup.
+Granted, Gus knows Hector pretty well, but Dr. Bruckner is a world-class neurologist, and she assigned it no significance.
 Gus doesn't miss a thing.

 - To get Huell off with no jail time, Kim orchestrates a scheme that makes all of the scams Jimmy's led look like amateur work.